What will Princess Ayako wear to her wedding?

 In Japan, it's common for brides to have multiple costume changes during the wedding ceremony and reception.
 In Shinto-style ceremonies, women usually wear an all-white shiromuku kimono (often made of silk) and an ornate white coat with a long train.
 The white symbolizes purity and the beginning of the bride's life with her new family.

-This ensemble is traditionally worn with a large white hood called a wataboshi, or a white hat called a tsunokakushi, which literally means "horn cover."
+This ensemble is traditionally worn with a large white hood, or a white hat called a tsunokakushi, which literally means "horn cover."
 The origin of the tsunokakushi isn't clear, but one folk theory suggests the wide hat is meant to hide the bride's jealousy and selfishness.

 Other theories suggest the hat provides protection from evil and bad luck, and also symbolizes a bride's obedience to her husband.